madhav2302/tapestry/README.md

 The routing table will have 40 levels because of the 40 character GUID.

 Routing - Routing is carried out using the routing table and the message is transmitted to the neighbours by
-doing a lookup to the routing table.
+doing a lookup to the routing table with prefix matching.
 The API RouteToNode is implemented.

-Dynamic node inserting - 1% of the nodes are being instrted dynamically.
+Dynamic node inserting - 1% of the nodes are being inserted dynamically.
 ```

 ---